-Representatives of Great Plains Energy will participate in meetings with investors on May 14-15 and May 30, 2012.
+Representatives of Great Plains Energy will participate in meetings with investors throughout the month of June, beginning June 19, 2012.
 A copy of the investor handout to be used in such meetings is attached as Exhibit 99.1 hereto.
 The investor handout contains information regarding KCP&L. Accordingly, information in the investor handout relating to KCP&L is also being furnished on behalf of KCP&L.